JayMartMedia/helpful-resources/encryption.md

 # AES (Advanced Encryption Standard)

 AES is a standard symmetric key encryption algorithm that uses 128 bit blocks, with a 128, 192, or 256 bit key.
 Often used for SSL/TLS, file encryption, and more.
+AES is faster than RSA, and therefore typically used to encrypt and decrypt data payloads once both parties have the key.

 In this video Dr. Mike Pound discusses how and why AES was chosen as the standard symmetric key encryption algorithm: https://youtu.be/VYech-c5Dic (Computerphile)